dubeboy/wikipedia-places-app/README.md

 All Classes are `final`

-* This app also supports Localization to `Dutch`
+* This app also supports Localization to `Dutch`.

-* We have added an easy win implicit animations
+* We have added an easy win implicit animations.